 Then I went to Japan.
 And honestly, even though I barely knew anything, the little I did know made a difference.
 Being able to read some signs, catch a word here and there, and it felt good.
 When I went back a second time, at roughly N5 level, it was a completely different experience.
 I could actually navigate, order food, understand basic things people said.
 That really motivated me to keep going.

-At some point I started following Japanese accounts on Threads.
-Not language learning accounts, but actual Japanese people posting about their day, food, pop culture, random stuff.
+I started following Japanese accounts on Threads -- not language learning accounts, but actual Japanese people posting about their day, food, pop culture, random stuff.
 The idea was simple: if I'm going to scroll social media anyway, I might as well see some Japanese while doing it.

 And it kind of works?
 You see real language.
 Not textbook sentences that nobody actually says, but the way people actually write.
 Short posts, casual grammar, slang, the whole thing.
 It's messy and that's the point.

 It was slow.
-And more importantly, no single tool gave me everything I needed in one place.
 I wanted the translation, sure.
 But I also wanted furigana over the kanji I couldn't read.
 I wanted to know what each word means in the context of this specific sentence, not just a generic dictionary entry.
 And I wanted the grammar explained, like why is this particle here, what does this verb form mean.

 Nothing did all of that.
 Not in one place, and definitely not in a way that was contextual to the actual sentence I was looking at.